đź’° Remove Revenue Roadblocks

-Get to the šŸ’— of costs, value, retention, and growth
+Get to the Heart of Costs, Value, and Growth

-• As a freeĀ subscriber, your email inbox receives the top section.
+• As a free subscriber, your email inbox receives the top section.

 • As a paid subscriber, your email inbox receives the how-to steps and downloadable doc/xls template with filled-in example.